-The Company operates beef slaughter and fabrication facilities in Liberal and Dodge City, Kansas, and Tama, Iowa, consumer-ready beef and pork processing facilities in Hummels Wharf, Pennsylvania; Moultrie, Georgia; and Kansas City, Kansas, and a beef patty manufacturing facility in North Baltimore, Ohio.
+The Company operates beef slaughter and fabrication facilities in Liberal and Dodge City, Kansas and Tama, Iowa, consumer-ready beef and pork processing facilities in Hummels Wharf, Pennsylvania, Moultrie, Georgia and Kansas City, Kansas and a beef patty manufacturing facility in North Baltimore, Ohio.
 National Carriers, Inc., or National Carriers, a wholly-owned subsidiary located in Dallas, Texas, provides trucking services to the Company and to third parties and National Elite Transportation, LLC, or National Elite, a wholly-owned subsidiary located in Springdale, Arkansas, provides third-party logistics services to the transportation industry.
 National Beef Leathers, LLC, or NBL, a wholly-owned subsidiary located in St. Joseph, Missouri, provides hide tanning services for the Company.
 Kansas City Steak Company, LLC, or Kansas City Steak, includes a direct to consumer business and operates a warehouse and fulfilment facility in Kansas City, Kansas.
-As of December 31, 2022, and December 25, 2021, approximately 57% of our employees were represented by collective bargaining agreements.
+As of December 30, 2023, and December 31, 2022, approximately 57% of the Company's employees were represented by collective bargaining agreements.
 The Company makes certain contributions for the benefit of employees (see Note 6).